EricLWang/self/Codex.md

 #### 2A E&R: Senses
 Personal constraints and biases.

+* Any non-physical characteristic of a human being is malleable (and most physical ones are too).
+* Our minds and lives are run by stories, those we tell ourselves and those we hear from others.
+* We are constantly adding to incomplete models.
+* These incomplete models are treated internally as complete, which is as it should be.
+Healthy exploration of the incompleteness of our models is evidence of rigorous thinking, but too much can be paralyzing and anxiety-inducing.
+* Free will is an illusion, but it doesn't really matter anyways.
+* Nontrivial behavior change is drastically easier when the external environment is changed.
 * [False Consensus](https://en.wikipedia.org/wiki/False_consensus_effect) is particularly dangerous as an underminer of compassion and complexity.
-* Any characteristic of a human being is malleable
-* Free will is an illusion, but it doesn't really matter anyways.
 * We will die.

 #### 2B E&R: Supersenses